 Mitochondria are one of the organelles (small organs of a cell) inside our body cells.
 This organelle contains the DNA of its kind.

 In a mitochondrion, nutrients absorbed by our body are consumed with oxygen to produce energy that is usable by our body to perform daily activities.
 Through this energy, our body repairs damaged cells and produces new cells continuously.

 That is why mitochondria are called small power plants inside our cells.

 What are mitochondrial diseases?

 Inside a mitochondrion, there are many ring-shaped mitochondrial DNAs which are different from DNAs that can be found inside the nucleus of our cells.
 These small mitochondrial DNAs control the function of the mitochondrion.
-If these DNAs cease to perform their function for whatsoever reasons, energy production inside mitochondrion can be impaired.
+However, when the relative amount of mutant mitochondrial DNA becomes predominant in the patient’s cells and exceeds a threshold, energy production inside mitochondrion can be impaired.
 As a result, organs which require a large amount of energy to operate such as brain, heart and skeletal muscles can result in dysfunction.